This post may contain affiliate links.

 Now for the tricky bit!
 Black walnuts have a thick, fleshy hull that needs to be removed before storing or processing the nuts.
 Black walnut hulls can be cracked by stamping on them, hitting them with a rubber mallet, or even driving over them with a vehicle (yes, they are that tough!).

 Once cracked, peel away the hulls from the inner nut, remembering to wear gloves.
-The hulls contain high levels of juglone, so they should be burned or thrown in the trash rather than composted.
+The hulls contain high levels of juglone, so they should be burned or thrown in the trash rather than added to the compost pile.

 4. Clean Black Walnuts

 Once the hulls have been removed, rinse the nuts with water to remove any remaining debris or residue.
-Use a stiff brush or scrubbing pad to help clean the nuts thoroughly.
+Use a stiff brush or scrubbing pad to thoroughly clean the nuts.

 Air dry the cleaned nuts in a well-ventilated area for several weeks.
 Spread them out in a single layer on a screen or wire mesh to ensure even airflow around each nut.
 The nuts are dry when the shells become hard and no longer feel soft or pliable.